Guitar Amp Settings For Metal: Best Modern Examples

 This means that you may need a saturated, high-gain sound, but not always.
 You’ll also want to have the bass, midrange, and treble frequencies adjusted to your liking.

 For example, you may want a punchy bass with the treble turned down a bit.
 A tone that is heavier and chunkier with added mid-range to cut through the mix.
-Experiment with the different settings we look at in this guide until you find what sounds best to you.
+A good metal tone can be achieved with these starter amp settings:

 There are 5 main controls that you will find on your amplifier that you need for a great metal tone: